Companions Down the

 New England

 • Lost Nation Orchard at Heartsong Farm in Maine is the home of Michael Phillips, one of the country's leading authorities on organic apple growing.
-The site includes very brief descriptions of their apples.

 Midwest